crystal-lang/crystal/_drafts/type-inference-part-2.md

 end
 {% endhighlight ruby %}

 `dup` definition does not generates any program by itself.
 Only when it is called the body is analyzed.
-Also, each time `dup` is called it could end up calling actualy different versions of the compiled function.
+Also, each time `dup` is called it could end up calling actually different versions of the compiled function.
 Wait...
 What?
 You could see every def as a _C++ template function_.
 At every invoke, thanks to the context information of the arguments the type inference (and the codegen later) will find or create a _typed def_.
 So each _typed def_ could be seen as a _C++ overload_.

 A _typed def_ is an specialization of the original _def_ for a given types of arguments.
 The next code use `dup` both for `String` and `Int32`.